nicholasdcrotty/CDVMBG_BRM_CNNOculomotorAnalysis/README.md

 # CMBG_BRM_CNNOculomotorAnalysis
 This repository contains the scripts for a CNN-based analysis of time-course oculomotor data, as described in Crotty, Massa, Benson, &amp; Grubb (in prep).

 **NOTE:** All associated data (*e.g.*, the oculomotor data to which we applied the networks and the files for the results reported in the manuscript) are freely available at the following link: **LINK**.
-(Due to Github file size constraints, these files couldn't be included in the current repo).
+Due to Github file size constraints, these files couldn't be included in the current repo.

-# Overview:
+## Overview:
+``analysisForUser``: